Philosophy, Computing, and Artificial Intelligence

 We can think of it as part of the step parameter, which we set.

-In a 784x30x10 network (the network trained (in the example below) to classify the MNIST images), there are 23,820 weights (784x30 + 30x10) and 40 biases (30 + 10).
-The activations in the vector `a_L(x)` are a function of these weights and biases.
-So minimizing the cost function steps to new values for weights and biases that make the network more accurate.
+In the 784x30x10 neural network (the network trained (in the example below) to classify the MNIST images), there are 23,820 weights (784x30 + 30x10) and 40 biases (30 + 10).
+The activations in the vector `a^L(x)` are a function of these weights and biases.

 (The 784x30x10 network is small.
-OpenAI's GPT-3 has 175 billion parameters!)
+OpenAI's GPT-3 from 2020 has 175 billion parameters.)

-The `L^2` (Euclidean) norm corresponds to the length of the vector from the origin to the point.
-Suppose, for example, the point is
+The `L^2` (Euclidean) norm is the length of a vector from the origin to a point.

 `u = [[x],[y]] = [[3],[4]] `